VirgilSecurity/virgil-purekit-php/README.md

 - [PureKit API Reference](https://virgilsecurity.github.io/virgil-purekit-php/)
 - [MariaDB Demo](https://github.com/VirgilSecurity/virgil-mariadb-demo) - a simple web application that illustrates how Virgil PureKit can be used with MariaDB to store and share data in the most secure way.
 - [Virgil PHE WhitePaper](https://virgilsecurity.com/wp-content/uploads/2018/11/PHE-Whitepaper-2018.pdf) - foundation principles of the Password-Hardened Encryption (PHE) protocol.
-- [PHP Samples](/samples) - explore our PHP PureKit samples to easily run the SDK

 ## License
 This library is released under the [3-clause BSD License](LICENSE).